prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/datatypes/lists.md

 list(filter(from_new_something, teams)) #> [{...}, {...}, {...}]
 ```

-If you need to implement complex filtering conditions, consider using a list comprehension instead:
+If you need to implement complex filtering conditions, consider using a list comprehension, or consider writing out your function the long way:

 ```python
 teams = [